jzaki/zaki-bazaar/README.md

   - **Can it run DOOM?** by the-cybermonk - does what it says on the tin!
 5. Click desired to install (and any dependencies)
 6. Once installed just click to run

+---

+> This is an independent community project intended to demonstrate some of the capabilities and potential uses of the Logos technology stack.
+It has been developed independently by its contributor(s) and is not built for, on behalf of, or as part of the work of Logos or the Institute of Free Technology.
+It has not been reviewed, audited, approved, or endorsed by Logos or the Institute of Free Technology.
+The project, including its code, documentation, views, and functionality, is the sole responsibility of its contributor(s) and should not be attributed to Logos or the Institute of Free Technology.